cjdoris/Cliff.jl/README.md

 This allows you to keep your parser definitions declarative while still retrieving strongly typed values at the call site.

 ## Quick Start

+In code, bring 🏔️ Cliff into scope with `using Cliff`:

 ```julia
 using Cliff